 - "It was cool to have the experiece, somewhat, of greatbooks while sitting at home.
 The session was a nice break from the complications of the current world situation, and we got to look upon the current pandemic in an educational and intellectual lighting."

 - "For an online course to be engaging and interactive is incredibly difficult but once achieved makes for an amazing experience."

-- In Conversation with Priya Purohit Mouser, J.D.: Thursday, April 16 & Tuesday, April 21 - The Forest of Enchantments by Chitra Banerjee Divakarun
+- In Conversation with Priya Purohit Mouser,: J.D.
+The Forest of Enchantments by Chitra Banerjee Divakarun